lineojcd/EE106/Kobuki/Readme.md

 ```

 # Run Kobuki base in Real world
-In your first terminal, run the command below:
+When you have real Kobuki base and want to run it in the real world, you can open up the first terminal and run the command below:
 ```
 roslaunch kobuki_node minimal.launch
 ```